eduMFA/eduMFA/doc/installation/ubuntu.rst

 .. index:: ubuntu

-There are ready made packages for Ubuntu.
+There are ready made packages for Ubuntu 20.04LTS and 22.04LTS.

-For recent releases of eduMFA starting from version 1.0 a repository is available which provides packages for 20.04LTS and 22.04LTS [#ubuntu]_.

 .. note:: The packages ``edumfa-apache2`` and ``edumfa-nginx`` assume that you want to run a eduMFA system.
 These packages deactivate all